WKKX

 WKKX is a News/Talk/Sports formatted broadcast radio station licensed to Wheeling, West Virginia, United States, serving Wheeling in West Virginia and St. Clairsville in Ohio.
 WKKX is owned and operated by RCK 1 Group, LLC.

 Programming

-WKKX is a locally-owned station that features local news talk.
+WKKX is a locally owned station that features local news talk.
 Notable hosts are Howard Monroe, Steve Novotney, and Bill DiFabio.

 In 2009, the long-running Jamboree radio program moved from its longtime home of WWVA, where it had aired from 1933 until its cancellation in the mid-2000s, to WKKX.
-The Jamboree is the third longest running radio program in the US behind the Grand Ole Opry and Music and the Spoken Word.
-The Jamboree moved to WWOV no later than 2016.
+The Jamboree is the third-longest-running radio program in the US behind the Grand Ole Opry and Music and the Spoken Word.
+The Jamboree moved to WWOV-LP no later than 2016.

 Daily programming is simulcast on both AM 1600 WKKX and AM 1370 WVLY between 6am-10am and 2pm-6pm.

 WKKX is an affiliate of SB Nation, carrying its programming overnight.